General Bravo, Nuevo León

+Wind turbines (84 in total) at the Parques Eólicos Ventika (Ventika I and Ventika II) located in General Bravo, Nuevo León.

 General Bravo is a municipality located in the state of Nuevo León in northeastern Mexico.

 It is also the name of its municipal seat of government and main center of population.

 History

 General Bravo municipality and town is named after Nicolás Bravo, a hero of the Mexican War of Independence.

 It was founded on November 18, 1868.